Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 * **Gain security** by not becoming a product or a "glass consumer", no fraud, trickery, invasion of privacy, spam, restrictions, politics, or malice possible
 * **Enjoy giving back** to society and grow your standing

 Equip yourself with sophisticated technology that is user friendly.
-Using |PM| will help stop feed the corporate monopolies, and your world becomes a fairer place.
+Using |PM| will help stop feeding the corporate monopolies, and your world becomes a fairer place.
 Your communities and loved ones will profit as well, leaving everyone with a good feeling because you can do something that is sustainable.

 *-You will feel like a champion!*